 Lion Camp - The Details

-Lion Camp has been closed for a refurbishment and is currently replacing its vibrant colourful interior for a more subtle bushy décor set to open in 2018.
+Lion Camp has recently reopened with a more subtle bushy décor.
 The 10 rooms (5 to either side of the main area) are being spread out to allow for a more private experience.
 The main area consists of a fully stocked bar and a delightful barman called Joseph who will be more than happy to accommodate any cocktail request.

 Chilly early mornings are made easier with the huge boma, which acts as a fabulous centre piece for the breezy main area.
 The camp offers communal dining with other guests, but if you are after a more intimate experience they do allow separate dining on request.
 Listen for Bernard on the drums calling you for your morning breakfast, buffet brunch, or dinner before star gazing (and often game viewing) around the boma or in your chalet.